Waterfront's current show is 'Arsenic and Old Lace'

 Waterfront Playhouse continues to celebrate its 84th season, offering a wide variety of entertaining shows remaining on the playbill.

-Waterfront Playhouse’s next offering will be Gerri Louise Gates and Peggy Montgomery headlining the comedy “Arsenic and Old Lace,” playing through Saturday, May 27, with a Saturday matinee on May 20.
+Waterfront Playhouse’s next offering will be Gerri Louise Gates and Peggy Montgomery headlining the comedy “Arsenic and Old Lace,” playing through Saturday, May 27.

-The show features two ladies, Abby and Marth, their nephew Teddy and a host of “acceptable” gentlemen who populate the basement.
-It’s an uproarious farce involving murder, mayhem and a little arsenic.

-In celebration of Key West Pride Week, Phillip Cole White hits the stage in “Hedwig and the Angry Inch,” by Stephen Trask and John Cameron Mitchell, will play June 7-10.

 Success!
 An email has been sent to with a link to confirm list signup.